liamsmith3194/otter-hockey/README.md

     - I am able to see the vast majority of important product details from the products page.
     - Nicely presented with different typography displaying different pieces of data.
-    - The use of the ‘progress bars’ adds something different to the sticks category page, and coloured in the nav grey fits in with the theme.
+    - The use of the ‘progress bars’ adds something different to the sticks category page, and coloured in the grey used throughout the site, which fits in with the theme.

 1. I want to be able to *view product size if applicable* so that I can **select the size of product I wish to purchase (stick size or clothing size).**